 - Why might a business take part in startup funding?

-- What if I don’t want to take part in a funding round?
+- What if I don’t want to take part in funding rounds for startups?

-- In summary: funding for startups is as simple as A, B, and C!
+- In summary: funding rounds are as simple as (Series) A, B, and C!

 Why might a business take part in startup funding?